Everyone makes Mistakes!

-On our entrepreneurship journey, there are going to be so many bumps and potholes which are going to rest our resolve at every corner.
+On our entrepreneurship journey, there are going to be so many bumps and potholes that are going to rest our resolve at every corner.
 The only way to overcome them is by putting up a complete roadmap before you embark.
 Set goals!

 Consider hiring a professional who has expertise in writing business plans.
 Finding and selecting such a person is a critical decision.
-Pick the one who has a capacity to look at the bigger picture while paying attention to small details.
+Pick the one who has the capacity to look at the bigger picture while paying attention to small details.
 If your concept needs extra to care hire more than one professional and make your own ad-hoc team.

 A comprehensive business plan can help in navigating the options to make you reach your goals while taking care of all the potential road bumps.

 Networking is the key to business success nowadays.
 Meet other entrepreneurs in your area, this will certainly broaden your perspective.